 For too long Republicans and Democrats have been unable to unite behind a common solution to get big money out of politics even though over 75 percent of members of both parties agree that we must transform our broken campaign finance system.
 Part of the reason for the divide is that poorly worded amendment proposals have not appealed to members of both parties.
 But the Restore Democracy Amendment is here to bridge the gap.

 By allowing us to limit the political influence of both corporations and unions, the Restore Democracy Amendment can truly be embraced by citizens and legislators on both sides of the aisle.
 We don’t play favorites.
 Big money in politics is not just a problem for some Americans.
 It’s a problem for all of us because it undermines the relationship between We The People and our elected officials.
-Because we face a universal problem we must have a bipartisan solution and the Restore Democracy Amendment is the solution you can get behind regardless of your political affiliation.
+Because we face a universal problem, we must have a bipartisan solution.
+The Restore Democracy Amendment is the solution you can get behind regardless of your political affiliation.

 7) Yes, We Really Can Pass The Restore Democracy Amendment

-Nineteen states have already passed resolutions calling to overturn Citizens United or get big money out of politics.
-Almost 200 members of the last Congress supported a constitutional amendment to fix our broken campaign finance system.
+Twenty states have already passed resolutions calling to overturn Citizens United or get big money out of politics.
+Over 200 members of the Congress support at least one amendment proposal.
 We are closer to success than most people know.
-By having grassroots volunteers and activists like you all over the country, unitedf behind the common goal of passing the Restore Democracy Amendment we can gain the additional support we need to reclaim our democracy!
+If enough people unite behind the common goal of passing the Restore Democracy Amendment, we can gain the additional support we need to reclaim our democracy!

 Why You Should Support Citizens Take Action as a Volunteer, Donor, or Both!